Struct: TQuery

 Note

-is type that this iterator will yield after data transformations.FUNCTOR
+RESULTis type that this iterator will yield after data transformations.FUNCTORshould comply to this function signature:RESULT(const I::Item& Value).Example

 // [0.0, 4.0, 16.0, 36.0, 64.0] const TArray<float> Result = IterRange(0, 10) .Filter([](const auto& Value) { return Value % 2 == 0; }) .Map<float>([](const auto& Value) { return static_cast<float>(Value * Value); }) .CollectArray();